UPDATED: April 20, 2022

 Proof of Credit

-In addition to wanting to verify your income and your ability to pay back the financial institution, you’ll need to provide your social security number on the application.
+In addition to wanting to verify your income and your ability to pay back the bank, you’ll need to provide your social security number on the application.
 Your social security number will be used to verify your existing credit score, and your previous money borrowing practices.

 If you have a history of not paying off debt, or paying your bill late, a financial institution may be less likely to lend you money via a credit card.
-Or, if they do decide to issue you a credit card, it may come at a higher interest rate.
+Or, if they do decide to issue you one, it may come with a higher interest rate.

 Applying is Easy